kennethclemmensen/kennethclemmensen.dk/public/wp-content/plugins/meta-box/readme.txt

 1. Post Taxonomy Fields

 == Changelog ==

+= 5.8.1 - 2023-09-20 =
+- Fix missing validation files

+= 5.8.0 - 2023-09-20 =

+**Highlights:**

+This version improves validation module, makes it work for file's MIME types and in groups.
+More specifically, validation now works in the following cases:

+- Cloneable fields
+- file and image fields, both non-cloneable & cloneable.
+- Subfields in groups, including file and image.
+For required subfields, asterisks are also added properly.

+It works well with Meta Box Builder and with code.

+An improvement for registering validation rules with code is that **you only need to set field ID in all cases**.
+Previously, you had to set like `_file_{field_id}[]` for files, or `field_id[]` for taxonomy fields.

+Other changes:

+- Output media templates only on edit pages
+- Remove non-existing icon files in jQueryUI CSS
+- Hide right area when creating new term (#1528)
+- Fix validation i18n URL
+- Fix image advanced not working in Customizer
+- Fix wrong position of dropdown for select advanced field (#1530)

 = 5.7.5 - 2023-08-10 =
 - Improve security (#1518).
 Thanks Patchstack for helping us.